zefoy/ngx-dropzone-wrapper/README.md

 (success)               // Event handler for the Dropzone upload success event.
 (canceled)              // Event handler for the Dropzone upload canceled event.

-(<dropzone-event>)      // All other Dropzone events are also supported as bindings.
+(<dropzoneEvent>)       // All Dropzone events / callbacks work as bindings.
+                        // Event names are in camel case (not lower case).
+                        // Example: maxfilesreached -> maxFilesReached
 ```

 **DIRECTIVE USAGE**